 - Injury or inflammation of the ligaments between the processes

 - Reduced of range of motion in affected vertebral segments, resulting in muscle tightness

 - Impingement of the nerves exiting the spinal cord through the foramen of the affected vertebral segments

 Although research is ongoing, scientists have determined that kissing spine is a result of multiple factors.

 Research has indicated that Warmbloods, Thoroughbreds, and Quarter Horses are more likely to develop kissing spine than other breeds.

 This may be a consequence of genetic factors as many horses of these breeds trace back to the same sires.
-It may also be because these breeds tend to be ridden at younger ages than other breeds.
+It may also be because these breeds tend to be ridden at younger ages, prior to reaching skeletal maturity.

 Horses with shorter than average backs are more likely to develop kissing spine.
 These horses have the same number of vertebrae in a smaller area, resulting in decreased space between the vertebrae.

 Researchers have identified a strong genetic link to kissing spine.
 Recent research has identified specific chromosomes that increase the risk of kissing spines

 Unpublished data from Etalon Diagnostics indicates that horses born from parents with kissing spine are more likely to develop the condition later in life.
 Continued research can help with the selection of mares and stallions to prevent the genetic predisposition to kissing spine.